-Guidelines for Muscle Room
+Muscle Room

 If there are enough adults, you may take the tricycles to the hallway.
 This requires at least one adult in the hallway and one in the muscle room.
 Keep in mind that volunteers may not be counted in ratio.
 Only the adults open the door to enter or exit the muscle room.
-Please note that one door is used for entering and the other for exiting.